 Finally, to raise a Fourth Amendment objection to a particular search or seizure, a person must have "standing" to do so.
 Standing in this context means that the rights guaranteed by the Fourth Amendment are personal and may not be asserted on behalf of others.
 Thus, a passenger may not generally object to a police search of the owner's car and a houseguest may not generally object to a search of the homeowner's premises.
 These rules can become murky, however, as when a houseguest is actually living with the homeowner or owns things stored on the owner's premises.

-As all criminal defense attorneys know, the scope of an individual's Fourth Amendment search and seizure rights has been shrinking in recent years.
-Whether you've mistakenly consented to a search, or whether the officer says evidence was in "plain view," you are at the mercy of law enforcement bias without a good criminal defense attorney.
-So if you're being investigated or charged with a crime, you should get a free case review by a criminal defense attorney as soon as possible.
+The scope of an individual's Fourth Amendment search and seizure rights seems to have been shrinking in recent years.
+Whether you've mistakenly consented to a search or the officer says evidence was in "plain view," you're at the mercy of law enforcement bias without a good criminal defense attorney.
+So, if you're being investigated or you've already been charged with a crime, you should contact a local criminal defense attorney to discuss your situation.